-By January 2019 the TPC has sponsored more than 60 monthly public presentations, 24 photo critique nights, 14 local field shoots, 3 Yellowstone snow coach trips, and 4 educational symposia in its first 5 years.
+By January 2019 the TPC had sponsored more than 60 monthly public presentations, 24 photo critique nights, 14 local field shoots, 3 Yellowstone snow coach trips, and 5 educational symposia in its first 6 years.
+The fall 2018 symposium, called Shoot Like a Girl, showcased women wildlife photographers and was attended by visitors from around the US and Europe.
 The Club has hosted several internationally known photographers and partnered to produce educational programs with several local organizations.

 In 2016 member and retired educational psychologist, Randy Isaacson, started the Peer Mentor Program with a dozen local photographers with the shared interest of working together to advance their photographic skills in the field and with focused discussions and critiques of their photos.
 This program has been a model for adult learning and has grown to more than 40 members.

 In 2018 the Club started a new Teton Photography Club education program (TPCed) bringing a series of educationally sound classes, workshops, and future educational symposia to live up to their tagline of “Photography Education in the Tetons.”
-Every class and workshop in 2018 has been sold out.
+Every class and workshop in 2018 and 2019 sold out.

 The TPC has not only provided monthly public educational events but also has been involved in public service activities partnering with the Wyoming Stargazers to create a program for Preserving the Dark Skies in Jackson Hole and partnering with the Bridger-Teton National Forest, the National Elk Refuge, Grand Teton National Park, the JH Bird and Nature Club, the JH Conservation Alliance, and the JH Wildlife Foundation to create a public educational program for ethical and responsible wildlife photography called Shoot To Care.